strongloop/loopback/README.md

 #### Remote Password Reset

-The password reset email will send users to a page rendered by asteroid with fields required to reset the user's password.
+The password reset email will send users to a page rendered by loopback with fields required to reset the user's password.
 You may customize this template by defining a `resetTemplate` setting.

     User.settings.resetTemplate = 'reset.ejs';